-The Applicant will conduct an investigation of the site officially called a "remedial investigation" (RI).
+The Applicant has completed a partial site investigation before it entered into the BCP.
+For the partial investigation, NYSDEC will determine if the data are useable.
+The application will conduct an investigation of the site officially called a "remedial investigation" (RI).
 This investigation will be performed with NYSDEC oversight.
 The Applicant must develop a remedial investigation workplan, which is subject to public comment.